addap/master-thesis/documents/draft/main.md

 As mentioned above this is the main entry point to the Eio library.
 It receives the main fiber as an argument and sets up the scheduler environment.

+The `run_queue` contains closures that will immediately invoke the continuation of an effect.
+This represents ready fibers which can continue execution from the point where they performed an effect.

-The `run_queue` is a queue of ready fibers and the `next` function pops one fiber (i.e. function) and evaluates it.
+The `next` function pops one fiber (i.e. function) from the `run_queue` and executes it.
+If no more ready fibers remain -- either because all fibers terminated or there is a deadlock -- the next function just returns and the scheduler exits.

-The inner `fork` function is called once on each fiber to execute it and handle any performed effects.
+The inner `execute` function is called once on each fiber to execute it and handle any performed effects.
+The return value of a fiber given to the `execute` function is always just unit.
+- The main fiber is wrapped in a closure that saves its return value in a reference and returns unit so that `execute` does not need to differentiate between the main fiber and any other fiber.
+- All other fibers are forked using `Fiber.fork_promise`, which also wraps them in a closure that saves their return value in a promise and returns unit.

+This emphasizes the fact that an Eio scheduler is only used for running fibers.
+The interaction between fibers waiting for values of other fibers is handled separately in promises.

-Handling a `Fork` effect is simple because it just carries a new fiber to be executed so the handler recursively calls the `fork` function.
+Handling a `Fork` effect is simple because it just carries a new fiber to be executed so the handler recursively calls the `execute` function to execute it immediately.
+The execution of the original fiber is paused due to performing an effect and its continuation `k` is placed in the run queue so that it can be scheduled again.
+This prioritizes the execution of a new fiber and is a design decision by Eio.
+It would be equally valid to place the `fiber` argument in the run queue.

 Handling a `Suspend` effect may look complicated at first due to the higher-order `register` function.
-This effect is used by fibers to suspend execution and through the `register` function they can control under what conditions they should resume execution again.
+This effect is used by fibers to suspend execution until some condition is met.
+The fiber defines this condition by constructing a `register` function that in turn receives a wakeup capability by the scheduler in form of the `waker` function.
-The key point is that as long as the continuation `k` is not invoked, the fiber will not continue to execute.
+The key point is that as long as the continuation `k` is not invoked, the fiber will not continue execution.
-So the `waker` callback is defined to "wake up" a fiber by placing its continuation into the run queue and the `register` function can install it as a callback somewhere (or even call it directly).
+So the `waker` function wakes up a fiber by placing its continuation into the run queue.
+The `register` function is called by the scheduler right after the fiber suspends execution and can then install `waker` as a callback at a suitable place (or even call it directly).
+For example, to implement promises, the `waker` function is installed in a datastructure that will call the function after the promise is fulfilled.

+Note that the `waker` function's argument `v` has a *locally abstract type*, which is a typical pattern in effect handlers.
+From the point of view of the fiber, the polymorphic type of the `Suspend` effect is instanitated depending on how the effect's return value is used.
+But the scheduler does not get any information about this so the argument type of the continuation `k` and the `waker` function is still abstract.

 Waking up should be possible across thread boundaries, which is why the run queue in Eio needs to be thread-safe.
+For the verification we assume the specification of a suitable `Queue` module that supports thread-safe push and pop operations.

 <!-- In our simplified model of Eio, the `Suspend` effect is only performed in the implementation of `Promise.await` which registers the `waker` callback to be called when the promise is fulfilled. -->